-Statins -- Taking a combination of antioxidants, including vitamins E and C, selenium, and beta-carotene, along with niacin and simvastatin (Zocor) seems to keep niacin and Zocor from raising “good” HDL cholesterol.
-Researchers don't know whether vitamin E alone would have the same effect, or whether it would happen with other statins.
+Statins.
+Taking a combination of antioxidants, including vitamins E and C, selenium, and beta-carotene, along with niacin and simvastatin (Zocor) seems to keep niacin and Zocor from raising HDL (good) cholesterol.
+Researchers do not know whether vitamin E alone would have the same effect, or whether it would happen with other statins.
 Ask your doctor before taking vitamin E if you also take a statin.
 Statins include:

 - Lovastatin (Mevacor)

 - Pravastatin (Pravachol)

 - Fluvastatin (Lescol)

 Gemfibrozil.
 This medication, used to lower cholesterol, may also reduce vitamin E levels.

 Cyclosporine.
 Vitamin E may interact with cyclosporine, a medication used to treat cancer, making both vitamin E and cyclosporine less effective.
 However, another study suggests that the combination of vitamin E and cyclosporine may actually make cyclosporine work better.
 Ask your doctor before taking vitamin E if you take cyclosporine.

 Chemotherapy drugs.
 Some doctors worry that antioxidants like vitamin E may reduce the effectiveness of chemotherapy drugs, including chlorambucil, busulfan, doxorubicine, carmustine, thiopeta, and cyclophosphamideradicals.
 However, other researchers think that antioxidants may make chemotherapy work better.
 Talk to your oncologist before taking vitamin E or any supplement.